Native Integration Guide

 Prerequisites

-There are a few general and platform-specific dependencies required to integrate BlockID SDK into an iOS application.
-Developers should take note of the following requirements:
+Below are few general and platform specific dependencies required to integrate BlockID SDK into an iOS application.

 General